UP-Manila-SILab/PH-eReferral/README.md

-# Draft Philippine Core Implementation Guide (PH CORE IG)
+# Draft PH eReferral FHIR Implementation Guide (PH CORE IG)

 ## Disclaimer:

 This repository is currently in the development phase.
 The project is not yet ready for public consumption.
 It is still being actively worked on, and we are addressing various features and functionality.
-This current version is being developed by SSCP-CSIRO and UPM SILab team with the supervision of the Department of Health - Knowledge Management and Information Technology Service (DOH-KMITS).
+This current version is being developed by the SILab CoP IG Accelerator (eReferral) Community with assistance from SSCP-CSIRO and UPM SILab team.